 Students must sign a Student Driver Agreement and pay a \$40 fee before driving themselves to school.
-Any student who drives themself to school should park in the designated student parking area.
+Any student who drives themself to school must have a current driver's license, registration, vehicle insurance, and should park in the designated student parking area.
 If a student driver arrives late, they must sign in with the school office.
 No student will be permitted to leave campus for lunch under their own supervision, regardless of having turned legal age, unless they are personally signed out by a parent/guardian.
 Student drivers who need to leave school for an appointment must be excused by a parent/guardian phone call or written permission submitted to the school office.
 Student drivers may not return to their car, during the school day, for any reason without school office or teacher approval.